Here is a list of most frequently asked questions about home inspections

-A. Our full price list is available right on our website.
+A. Our full price list is available right on our price page.

-A. It is a simple guarantee that if your escrow gets canceled for any reason, we will perform a second inspection for you within 45 days, and you will get a $150 discount off of the second inspection.
+A. It is a simple guarantee that if your escrow gets cancelled for any reason, we will perform a second inspection for you within 45 days, and you will get a $100 discount off of the second inspection.
 (Read More).

 Q. How can I sign the inspection agreement?

 A. We send you a link to all of our agreements when your appointment is set up so that you can review the appropriate agreement for the services you selected.
-We can send you a blank copy by request at firstname.lastname@example.org.
+We can send you a blank copy by request to firstname.lastname@example.org.
 If you will not be attending the inspection, please print out the agreement, sign it, and send it back.
+The agent may not sign the agreement without a power of attorney.
+Only the client may sign the agreement.
 You can scan and email it to email@example.com or fax it to us at (760) 690-4487.
-If you will be attending the inspection, the inspector will bring a printed copy for you to sign onsite.
+This must be done prior to the inspection appointment.

 Q. How can I pay for my inspection if I won’t be at the appointment?